Oh, weary mama.

 Rest is productive—it’s when your body does many of its vital functions that keep you healthy and ready for life.
 Your need to sleep is not selfish or wrong or indulgent.
 It’s human and essential.

 Think about the message you’ll teach your child when they hear their mother (who they adore) say, “Mommy is tired so mommy is going to sleep.”
 They will learn the importance of self-care over the urge to put others first.

 So mama, please just rest.
 Intentionally and guilt-free.
-Because we are playing the long game now, and we need you here for all it.
-You are important, and it's okay to rest.
+Because we are playing the long game now, and we need you here for all of it.
+You are important, and it’s okay to rest.

 Check out these Motherly Shop items for whenever you need a reminder to reset.